geotools/geotools/docs/user/library/xml/internal/bindings.rst

   Binding completely overrides its immediate parent and all grandparents.
 The input to the binding is the "raw" value of the element or attribute.

-  The execution mode which should be used really depends on both the xml type hierarchy involved, and the java object model it maps too.
+  The execution mode which should be used really depends on both the XML type hierarchy involved, and the Java object model it maps to.
 Continuing with the above example, in the end the desired result is to turn the string "25", into the integer 25.
 Using four bindings as suggested above seems to be overkill.

   A more logical approach would be to have the "integer" binding perform the transformation directly.
 This can be achieved by having the integer binding declare its execution mode to be "OVERRIDE":